-- What are the best model systems to test the therapeutic effect of MMP inhibition? - Which patients might benefit from MMP inhibition to reduce immunopathology? - Is inhibition of specific MMPs, regulatory pathways or global MMP inhibition the best therapeutic approach? - Does MMP expression vary between different clinical and mycobacterial phenotypes?
-In a recent review on novel conceptual approaches to TB vaccination, the primary risk of all five proposed strategies was collateral damage caused by an exaggerated immune response [89].
+In a recent review on novel conceptual approaches to TB vaccination, the primary risk of all five proposed strategies was collateral damage caused by an exaggerated immune response [90].
 The mechanism underlying this immunopathology was not considered, but the final effector of tissue damage must involve MMP activity.
-Combining MMP inhibition with therapeutic vaccination to realign the host immune system to effectively control mycobacterial growth may permit disease control without causing immunopathology, achieving the goal of a post-exposure vaccine that could reduce the incidence of TB reactivation
+Combining MMP inhibition with therapeutic vaccination to realign the host immune system to effectively control mycobacterial growth may permit disease control without causing immunopathology, achieving the goal of a post-exposure vaccine that could reduce the incidence of TB reactivation.

-MMP inhibition studies are now required in appropriate model systems which develop matrix destruction similar to man as a prelude to clinical trials.
+MMP inhibition studies are now required in appropriate model systems that develop matrix destruction similar to man as a prelude to clinical trials.
 Given the ongoing mortality of TB that results from immunopathology, such studies are a priority as they have the potential to translate directly to new treatments to limit morbidity and mortality and possibly open the route to therapeutic vaccination of latently infected individuals.